civican/legisinfo/44-1/bills/C-242/bill_text.md

 This enactment amends the `Immigration and Refugee Protection Act` to allow a parent or grandparent who applies for a temporary resident visa as a visitor to purchase private health insurance outside Canada and to stay in Canada for a period of five years.

-It also requires the Minister of Citizenship and Immigration to prepare and table a report on reducing the minimum income requirement that the child or grandchild must meet in order for the visiting parent or grandparent to be able to enter and remain in Canada for an extended period.
+It also requires the Minister of Citizenship and Immigration to prepare and table a report in respect of a reduction to the minimum income requirement that the child or grandchild must meet in order for the visiting parent or grandparent to be able to enter and remain in Canada for an extended period.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: